11 Best Things to Do in Varna this Summer 2026

 11. Varna Port

 Last but not least, Varna Port.
 A waterfront that offers a leisure area with restaurants, bars, open spaces, and a small amusement park.
+Our favourite seaside restaurant is here!

 This is also where we spotted a dolphin just two hours before our return flight, which felt like the perfect ending to the trip.